tonnamb/twitchtv/README.md

 Sort entries by online and offline

-Error handling: duplicates, user does not exist
+Error handling: duplicates, user does not exist, no logo

 https://tonnamb.github.io/twitchtv/